helidon-io/helidon/examples/cors/README.md

 Note that the example `MainTest` class follows these same steps.

 ## Using overrides
-The app accepts CORS override settings if you set the system property `useOverride` to true.
+The app accepts CORS override settings if the config contains a "cors" section.
+(It is commented out in the example.)

 With the same server running, repeat the `OPTIONS` request from above, but change the `Origin` to `other.com`:
 ```bash